-- 1. There will be a minimum of 4 fences and a maximum of 6 fences. - a) There will be a minimum of 4 jumping efforts and a maximum of 8 (an in-and-out counts as two jumping efforts). - All jumps must have a ground pole or ground line.
-A ground pole is not necessary if a part of the jump other than the standards is in contact with the ground (fillers, brush box, cross rail, etc.) Round poles are allowed for jump poles and ground poles. - 3.
-Courses for all classes must contain at least one change of direction. - 4.
-A minimum of 30 feet of actual travel distance from center of one jump to center of the next must be maintained, except in the case of an in-and-out.
+• There will be a minimum of 4 fences and a maximum of 6 fences.

+- a) An in-and-out counts as two fences. - All jumps must have a ground pole or ground line.
+A ground pole is not necessary if a part of the jump other than the standards is in contact with the ground (fillers, brush box, cross rail, etc.) Round poles are allowed for jump poles and ground poles. - A minimum of 30 feet of actual travel distance from center of one jump to center of the next must be maintained, except in the case of an in-and-out.
 In and-outs are to be spaced 10 feet apart.
-Distances between fences in a line must be shown on the course diagram and measured when setting the course. - 5.
-An in-and-out may not be the first jump on the course or the first jump in a line - 6.
-At least 2 fences must be set at the maximum heights, or, if the standards are not able to be set at the maximum height, no less than 2" below maximum height.
-(Example: If the jumps are drilled for holes every 2", and the maximum height is 33", setting the jump at 32" is acceptable, as the jump will not be able to be set at 33". - 7.
-Course diagrams are to show each jump, with arrows showing which direction it is to be taken.
+Distances between fences in a line must be shown on the course diagram and measured when setting the course. - An in-and-out may not be the first jump on the course or the first jump in a line. - Course diagrams are to show each jump, with arrows showing which direction it is to be taken.
 Exhibitors determine the optimum path to take to get from one jump to the next.
-Exhibitors may take any path, as long as they stay within the course boundaries and do not jump any jumps out of order. - 8.
-Jumper Courses
+Exhibitors may take any path, as long as they stay within the course boundaries and do not jump any jumps out of order.